ylehilds/startup/notes.md

   scp -i <pem_file_location> <src_location_file> ubuntu@<public_ipaddress>:public_html/<either_leave_blank_or_rename_file>
   ```
 * Startup Websockets potential & future implementation: motivational quotes and/or most popular receipes top 10.

+## Deply Files (the deploy script is different in each lab, so pay attention to that!)
+* my ip address for CS260 class is: http://54.85.34.16
+* the remote command to deploy is: ./deployFiles.sh -k ~/keys/cs260/cs260.pem -h quizmaker.click -s simon